 Outside the recovery crate or room

-You’ll need to take special care to keep your recovering dog safe whenever he is outside the recovery crate or pen.
-A harness, fixed-length lead, and non-slip floor matting are all essential.
-You will almost certainly need a hindquarter sling if your dog cannot walk.
+You’ll need to take special care to keep your recovering dog safe whenever they are outside the recovery crate or pen A harness, fixed-length lead, and non-slip floor matting are all essential.
+You’ll also need a hindquarter sling if your dog cannot walk.
 Click here for advice on sling-walking your dog.

-Watch your dog for signs of tiredness while you’re outside with him.
-Early in recovery, his legs may get tired long before the designated outdoor time is up.
-If your dog is getting increasingly weak and wobbly, then pick him up or put him in a dog pushchair to give him a break.
+Watch your dog for signs of tiredness while you’re outside together.
+Early in recovery, their legs may get tired long before the five minutes is up.
+If your dog is getting increasingly weak and wobbly, pick them up or put them in a dog pushchair to give them a break.

 All walking should be slow.
-Even if your dog wants to use his front paws to rush ahead, use the lead to encourage him to move slowly.
-This will give his weak hind legs are chance to learn to step.
-It will also help avoid his front end getting worn out.
+Even if your dog wants to use their front paws to rush ahead, use the lead to encourage them to move slowly.
+This will give their weak hind legs a chance to learn to step.

 The following links offer more information on keeping your dog safe through the recovery period: